Deakhadevi/RubyLearning/README.md

 Ruby has a feature of single inheritance only.
 Ruby has classes as well as modules.
 A module has methods but no instances.
 Instead, a module can be mixed into a class, which adds the method of that module to the class.
 It is similar to inheritance but much more flexible.

+Naming conventions
+Ruby defines some naming conventions for its variable, method, constant and class.

+Constant: Starts with a capital letter.
+Global variable: Starts with a dollar sign ($).
+Instance variable: Starts with a (@) sign.
+Class variable: Starts with a (@@) sign.
+Method name: Allowed to start with a capital letter.
+Keyword arguments
+Like Python, Ruby methods can also be defined using keyword arguments.

+Method names
+Methods are allowed to end with question mark (?) or exclamation mark (!).
+By convention, methods that answer questions end with question mark and methods that indicates that method can change the state of the object end with exclamation mark.

 create a program with the extension .rb

 To run Ruby program